 Public Administration - Master of Public Administration

-The MPA program is accredited by NASPAA.
+The Master of Public Administration (MPA) program is accredited by NASPAA.
 The MPA is designed to provide students with the managerial and analytical skills, in addition to ethical and professional values, necessary to meet the increased demand for skilled public administrators.
 Candidates who follow this professional program must complete a minimum of 42 credits, consisting of core courses, electives and either an internship or a thesis.

 Requirements